aws/amazon-finspace-examples/ManagedkdbInsights/basic_tick/README.md

 ```

 ## 3. Start Feed on EC2
-Start a feed handler on an EC2. must pass the host:port of the running TP when starting the feedhandler.
+Start a feed handler on an EC2 and pass the host:port of the running TP when starting the feedhandler.

 **From Terminal**
 ```